makeitcheaper/Product-Team-Vuejs-Test/README.md

 Can I...

 1. See a “Typing” indicator (3 dots) for 1 second before each message is received
-2. See a confirmation message that the chat-bot has received my reply
+2. See a message that shows that the chat-bot has received my reply

 **Functional Requirements:**
 Can I...